jod98/Connect-Five/README.md

 # Connect-Five

-#### Project Concept: Creating a Multi-Client Server Architecture to Spport a Game of Connect Five
+#### Project Concept: Creating a Multi-Client Server Architecture to Support a Game of Connect Five

 #### Setup Process: